widged/gb-elm-language/en/intro/02-module system.md

 A module is stored into a file whose name must begin with a capital letter and exactly match the name of the module they contain.
 For example, `MyModule.elm` should declare the module `MyModule`.
 The compiler will not allow module names and file paths to disagree.
 Convention is to capitalize only the first letter of acronyms (e.g. `Json` and `Http`).

-When files are within nested folders, the module contain dots.
+When files are within nested folders, the module contain dots to mark each level of nesting.
 For example `Json.Encode`, which is in file `Json/Encode.elm`.
 Folders may be nested as deep as you like, but don't overdo it.

 ### Module shape